LiyangLiu123/DeepFall/README.md

 Training logs of the author is attached as a zip file.
 After unzipping, you will find several RTFD files which can be open by the TextEdit app of mac os.
 You will find training logs and confusion matrices inside each RTFD file.
 ## About Google Colab
 Note that before running in Google Colab, check that under Runtime->change runtime type, runtime type set as Python 2 and hardware accelerator as GPU.

+PyDrive is used to load numpy arrays in a Google Drive to the environment.
+Check the usage of PyDrive in its documentatioin.
+The most important step is to change the share links of the files in the python notebook to load different numpy files.